Engineering-Research-and-Development/true-connector/PlugFest_Q3_2021_README.md

 If mandatory, for other connectors, you can perform contract negotiation with other connector (not TRUE Connector) or with TRUE Connector.
 There is default contract offer that will be sent if ContractRequestMessage is received.
 It will allow consuming of resource in year 2021.

-If you do not wnat to do contract negotiation, and you are using TRUE Connector "on both sides", there is "workaround", to upload Usage Control policy directly to Consumer Usage Control Data App.
+If you do not want to do contract negotiation, and you are using TRUE Connector "on both sides", there is "workaround", to upload Usage Control policy directly to Consumer Usage Control Data App.
 In order to achieve this, use following link:

 ```
 http://localhost:9553/swagger-ui.html#/odrl-policy-controller